Evercore Restructuring Interview Questions You Need to Know

 So we can say that the coverage ratio is 5 = EBITDA / ((r)(Debt)) and isolate r by noticing that EBITDA / Debt is just the inverse of the leverage ratio (so it's 1/5) and we therefore arrive at r = 1/25 or 4%.

 As a final note, one thing I should mention is that in all restructuring interviews one of the most important things to do is show that you have the contextual understanding of what RX really is in practice.

 This is particularly true now as so many people are trying to get into restructuring positions.

-The single best way to standout and give your interviewer confidence that you're worth hiring is by showing you know what you're getting involved in and that it is much different than "traditional" investment banking.
+The single best way to stand out and give your interviewer confidence that you're worth extending an offer to is by showing you know what you're getting involved in and that it is much different than "traditional" M&A investment banking.